CNDLS/teaching/README.md

   * The default format for the flatpage body is Markdown, however...
   * This site sets the configuation setting FLATPAGES_HTML_RENDERER to use the Jinja2 templating engine, so you can use HTML and [Jinja2 template tags](http://jinja.pocoo.org/docs/2.10/templates/) inside the flatpage body.
   * You can even mix Jinja 2 and Markdown, which is why many of the flatpages have some content in Markdown, and some in HTML.
+  * As of 08/21/2018, Brian Blosser is moving to have all page bodies be in only HTML, for consistency.

 ## URL Routing
 * [How to define routes in Flask](http://flask.pocoo.org/docs/1.0/quickstart/#routing)